quickwit-oss/quickwit/docs/reference/aggregation.md

 Bucket aggregations, as opposed to metric aggregations, can hold sub-aggregations.
 These sub-aggregations will be aggregated for the buckets created by their “parent” bucket aggregation.
 There are different bucket aggregators, each with a different “bucketing” strategy.
-Some define a single bucket, some define fixed number of multiple buckets, and others dynamically create the buckets during the aggregation process.
+Some define a single bucket, some define a fixed number of multiple buckets, and others dynamically create the buckets during the aggregation process.

 Example request, histogram with stats in each bucket:
 ```json skip